tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/build-real-time-wide-table.md

 ## Prerequisites

-Install TapData Shell and add MySQL/MongoDB data sources.
+Install Tap Shell and add MySQL/MongoDB data sources.
 For detailed steps, see [Quick Start](../quick-start.md).

 ## Step 1: Builde a Real-Time Wide Table

 In this example, the MySQL data source is named `MySQL_ECommerce`, and the MongoDB data source is named `MongoDB_ECommerce`.
-We will build the real-time wide table using TapData Shell commands.
+We will build the real-time wide table using Tap Shell commands.

-1. Run `tap` to open the TapData Shell command interface.
+1. Run `tap` to open the Tap Shell command interface.

 2. Specify the source table for the data flow.